Navajo Nation, New Mexico reach settlements over mine spill

 The wastewater made its way into the Animas River and eventually down to the San Juan River, setting off a major response by government agencies, the tribe and private groups.

-Water utilities were forced to shut down intake valves and farmers stopped drawing from the rivers as the plume moved downstream.
+Water utilities were forced to shut down intake valves, and farmers stopped drawing from the rivers as the plume moved downstream.

 The tribe said the toxic water coursed through 200 miles (322 kilometers) of river on Navajo lands.